Last Updated on September 12, 2022

 Options for Sterilizing Equipment in a Brewery

 Pressure Cooker: Pressure cookers are often used as inefficient, makeshift sterilizers in hobby brewing (and even in some of the early stages of microbreweries).
 But, paying someone to babysit a pressure cooker quickly becomes an inconvenience when beer becomes more than a casual hobby.
-At that time, you’ll want to consider upgrading from a small kitchen appliance to a product built specifically for sterilization.
+You’ll want to consider upgrading from a small kitchen appliance to a product built specifically for sterilization.
 A product that can: 1) Accommodate larger loads to reduce time spent sterilizing, 2) Maintain sterility assurance levels, and 3) Perform safely throughout the workflow.

 Pressure cookers work for small sterilization needs in breweries.
 It is not uncommon to have an employee actually “babysit” their pressure cooker while it completes a “sterilization” cycle.